junxit/us-congress-bills-116/metadata.md

 - 2019-06-24 — Introduced in House
 - 2019-06-24 — Referred to the Committee on Ways and Means, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2019-06-24 — Referred to the Committee on Ways and Means, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2019-06-25 — Referred to the Subcommittee on Health.
+- 2019-06-26 — Committee Consideration and Mark-up Session Held.
+- 2019-06-26 — Ordered to be Reported in the Nature of a Substitute by the Yeas and Nays: 26 - 15.
+- 2020-12-24 — Committee on Energy and Commerce discharged.
+- 2020-12-24 — Committee on Energy and Commerce discharged.
+- 2020-12-24 — Placed on the Union Calendar, Calendar No. 579.
+- 2020-12-24 — Reported (Amended) by the Committee on Ways and Means.
+H. Rept.
+116-696, Part I.
+- 2020-12-24 — Reported (Amended) by the Committee on Ways and Means.
+H. Rept.
+116-696, Part I.